kappa8219/shell-tips/README.md

 _Warning!
 Use it strictly on your own risk_

 _Note!
-Feel free to add some variation or idea for another approach_
+Feel free to add some variation or idea for another approach.
+I'm absolutely fine with evoulution ;)_

 <!-- TOC -->
   * [AWS](#aws)